adam85w/bounded-context-canvas/README.md

 1. Bounded context canvas generated from JSON using a REST API.
 2. Model of the bounded context canvas in version 5.
 3. Swagger with descriptions and a built-in example.
-4. Four different types of formats, including HTML, image, PDF, and Confluence HTML.
+4. Five different types of formats, including HTML, image, PDF, MARKDOWN, and Confluence HTML.
 5. Six different templates available out of the box.

 # Usage